dariusjlukas/surd/README.md

   centerpiece is a **differential test**: exact-then-`N` is checked against an independent `f64` evaluation, which catches precedence/sign/canonicalization bugs wholesale.
 (It already found one: `(x+1) − (x+1)` not cancelling to 0.)
+  The DSP and signal layers are held to the same bar — the convolution theorem (`freqz(conv(a,b)) = freqz(a).*freqz(b)`) is a property test, and another convolves random rationals exactly as an oracle and checks every coefficient lands inside its certified signal enclosure, in both substrates.
 - **Robustness / fuzz** (`tests/robustness.rs`) — `proptest` throws thousands of
   random and "math-soup" strings at the engine asserting it *never panics*, plus curated adversarial inputs and checks that the resource guards (below) turn